 Lean fuel mixtures are a more common problem than rich fuel mixtures, though either can happen depending on the cause.

-Some possible causes of LEAN fuel mixtures include:
+Possible causes of LEAN fuel mixtures include:

 Air or vacuum leaks in the intake manifold, near the throttle body or at vacuum hose connections.